chavesluucas/task-manager/README.md

-# app-java17-and-AWS-
+# Task Management Application
-Aplicação utilizando Java 17 (com springboot) e AWS
+Simple task management application, allowing users to add, view, update, and remove items from their personal task list.
+Developed in Java 17 using Spring Boot 3.3.4 and AWS for deployment.